Commemorating the spirit of adventure in a voyage around Rochford District’s rich heritage.

-HMS Beagle was finally decommissioned by the Royal Navy in 1845 when she was transferred to the Coastguard and repurposed as a watch vessel stationed at Paglesham in Rochford District, where her remains are now buried in the estuary mud.
+HMS Beagle was finally decommissioned by the Royal Navy in 1845 when she was transferred to the Coastguard and repurposed as a watch vessel stationed at Paglesham in Rochford District, where her remains are now believe to be buried in the estuary mud.

 Rochford District Council is currently developing plans with the RSPB to commemorate HMS Beagle at Wallasea Island in May 2020.

 But 2020 is also important across Rochford District because it marks: